htrc/HTRC-DevEnvironment/README.md

 - Login to HTRC Docker registry during provisioning
 - Service configurations specific to Vagrant development environment
 - Tutorial on how to use the development environment
+- Improve Ansible roles to work on Redhat based operating systems
+- Convert Docker installation to a Ansible role